ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ## Alternative Process

-The IAB can use an alternative voting process.
+The IAB can use alternative voting processes.
 In order to do that, the IAB chair must announce the alternative voting rules to the IAB at least one week before the voting takes place.
 If any voting member of the IAB objects to the alternative voting rules, the resolution of the conflict will be addressed